lfit/releng-global-jjb/README.md

 ### {project-name}-tox-verify-{stream}

-This job can be used to call python-tox to run builds and tests.
+Use this job to call python-tox to run builds and tests.
 The most common usage of this job is to run the Coala linter against projects.

 ```